sohams24/Min-cut-of-a-graph/README.md

 kargerMinCut.py:
 This is the file that creates the "Graph" instance by passing the input file.
 Here we call the "karger" method from the graph instance.
-Since the Karger's algorithm is a randomized algorithm, it does not gurrantee to give the correct result in a single iteration.
+The Karger's algorithm does not gurrantee to give the correct result in a single iteration.
 Thus we run multiple iterations of the algorithm and choose the result that gives minimum number of edges in the min-cut.

+Time Complexity Analysis:
+Whenevere we contract an edge, we are changing the end vertex for all incident edges of one of the vertices (the vertex that gets deleted) of the contracted edge.
+We repeat this process n-2 times, where n=|V|.
+Thus total number of operations performed is proportional to the sum of the degrees of those n-2 vertices.
+Sum of the degrees of all vertices is twice the number of edges.
+Time comlplexity for one iteration: O(m) where m=|E|
+Overall time complexity for N iterations: O(N x m) where N=number of iterations performed.